Pitch for Funds Competition

 - Presenters will take one question from a judge each.
 Their responses may be used to determine how prize money is awarded.

-- The judges decision on the awarding of their $1,500 prize money is entirely at the judges discretion.
+- The judges decision on the awarding of their $1,500 prize money is entirely at their discretion.

-- The prize money may be divided by each judge as they see fit and awarded based on the quality of each pitch.
+- The prize money may be divided or pooled by each judge as they see fit and awarded based on the quality of each pitch.

 - Unanimity is not required from the judging panel.